Coleridge-Initiative-org/adrf-userdocs/docs/_source/getting_started/username.rst

 Download DuoMobile
 ^^^^^^^^^^^^^^^^^^

 Download DuoMobile to your phone or tablet.
-There is an app for iphones and android.
+There is an app for iPhone and Android.
 You can find more information here: https://duo.com/product/trusted-users/two-factor-authentication/duo-mobile

 Log in using credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Go to https://id.adrf.cloud/auth/realms/ADRF and this will take you to your ADRF account.
 You will see the following screen:

 .. image:: ../images/adrf.png
   :width: 600